 This all is only part of the story.
 The BI domain is undergoing a revolution.
 The tools for data governance and manipulation are becoming better and better.
 The functionality of existing BI solutions is increasing.
-Our Business Intelligence Tools Survey, which we’ve been doing for over ten years, is showing us that the tools are gaining in functionality.
+Our Business Intelligence Tools Comparison guide is showing us that the tools are gaining in functionality.
 We’re also seeing that the new vendors are challenging the traditional vendors with increasing success.

 Which skills and knowledge should a BI architect possess?